Technical Overview V2.0

 Summary

-The zkPass protocol stands out for its technical prowess in combining advanced cryptographic techniques to achieve secure, efficient, and privacy-preserving data sharing.
-By innovatively extending TLS into a three-party protocol and integrating VOLEitH for NIZK proofs, zkPass addresses both security and performance challenges.
+The zkPass protocol distinguishes itself by combining advanced cryptographic techniques to achieve secure, efficient, and privacy-preserving data sharing.
+By extending TLS into a three-party protocol and integrating VOLEitH for Non-Interactive Zero-Knowledge (NIZK) proofs, zkPass effectively addresses both security and performance challenges.

 Last updated